bdubiel97/HWR_group1/styleClassification/README.md

 The file `train_SOM.py` can train the SOM using the morphed dataset, which must be in a folder called `characters_for_style_classification_morph`.
 The file saves the SOM as `som.py` and provides a classification accuracy for the characters in the testing data.

 ### Testing
 The file `test_SOM.py` can be used to test the SOM on the documents from the different periods.
 The training data, which must be in a folder called `characters_for_style_classification_morph`, is also required to run this file.
-Running the file will create a directory called `style_results` which will include a result for each document that is being tested.
+Running the file will create a directory called `results` in the main directory which will include a result for each document that is being tested.
 These files will be named `document_style.txt`, where "document" is substituted with the name of each file that is classified.

 ## CNN
 ### Training